 Hiccups are a mild type of myoclonus, a muscle twitch followed by relaxation.
 These types of myoclonus are rarely harmful.
-However, some forms of myoclonus can cause recurring, shock-like spasms that can interfere with a person’s ability to eat, talk, and walk.
+However, some forms of myoclonus can cause more serious, recurring, shock-like spasms.

 Myoclonus may develop on its own or as a result of: